chrisburnell/chrisburnell.com/_posts/2015-06-08-backscratching-revisited.md

 }
 {% endhighlight %}

-*The snippet for hiding text comes from [Hiding Content for Accessibility](http://snook.ca/archives/html_and_css/hiding-content-for-accessibility).
-Credit to [Jonathan Snook](http://snook.ca/).

 {% include heading.html title="One Step Further" %}

-We can take this even further by slowing down a touch.
-What happens if we *want* a `span` inside an anchor?
+We can tighten this up by slowing down a touch.
+What happens if we *do want* a `span` inside an anchor to be displayed visually?

 {% highlight html %}
 <a href="/article/interesting-article">